 Phase 1: DM711 Exploring the Contours of Ministry (4 units).
-All students in the Personalized Track begin with this online course.
+All students in the Personalized Track begin with this 10-week online course.
 For the Personalized track, this course is the gateway to the Doctor of Ministry Program at Fuller and serves as a general orientation to the program and an introduction to the theological method and practices of the program.

 Phase 2: Mentoring (4 units).
-After completing DM711, students in the personalized track will enter into a two-year mentoring/coaching course lead by Terry Walling and Leader BreakThru.
+After completing DM711, students in the personalized track will enter into a two-year mentoring/coaching course led by Terry Walling and Leader BreakThru.
 This practical seminar focuses on moving beyond just attending classes, and onto integrating a student's DMin learning into a comprehensive personal growth experience.
 The goal is to assist students to maximize the intended learning and ministry transformation from their Doctor of Ministry program.
 It is achieved through the integration of personal learning and the assistance of a leadership development coach.

+Phase 3: Seminars/Electives.

-Phase 3: Seminars (36 or 48 units).
-After completing DM711, students in the Personalized Track will complete 36 units (or for those admitted to the 60-unit track, 48 units) from any courses under any subject area listed below.
-Students may choose from multiple Personalized Track subject areas.
+After completing DM711, students in the Personalized Track will complete 36-48 units of electives (depending on program) from any courses under any subject area listed below.
+Students may choose from multiple Personalized Track subject areas:

 - Leadership

-- Spiritual Formation/ Discipleship
+- Spiritual Formation/Discipleship/Mentoring

 - Personal and Congregational Care

 - Culture and Theology

 - Ethics

 - Evangelism, Church Growth, and Church Planting

 - Multicultural and Urban Ministries

 - Preaching, Worship, and the Arts

 - Missional Theology and the Missional Church

+- Church Planting

+- Pastoral Counseling

 Courses are taught by faculty drawn from all three schools (School of Theology, School of Intercultural Studies, and School of Psychology), as well as adjunct professors who bring additional expertise.
-The courses are taught as one- or two-week intensives.
+Personalized Track courses are taught as one-week intensives.